 Allen & Unwin publishes over 80 new books for children and young adults each year, many of these from established authors and illustrators.
 However, we know how difficult it can be for new writers to get their work in front of publishers so we extended our Friday Pitch program to specifically service emerging writers for children and young adults.

-Now in its sixth year, The Friday Pitch: Books for children and young adults has led to the publication of such popular titles as Samantha Turnbull's Anti-Princess Club series, and award winners How to Bee by Bren McDibble (Winner CBCA, NSW Premier’s Literary Awards, NZ Book Awards), In the Skin of a Monster by Kathryn Barker (Aurelias Award) and Run, Pip, Run! by J. C. Jones (Readings Prize).
-Two more Friday Pitch finds are currently in production and there are more waiting in the wings.
+Now in its seventh year, The Friday Pitch: Books for children and young adults has led to the publication of such popular titles as Samantha Turnbull's Anti-Princess Club series, and award winners How to Bee by Bren McDibble (Winner CBCA, NSW Premier’s Literary Awards, NZ Book Awards), In the Skin of a Monster by Kathryn Barker (Aurelias Award) and Run, Pip, Run! by J. C. Jones (Readings Prize).
+Renee Treml’s Sherlock Bones and Kathleen Loughnan’s Shauna’s Great Expectations have recently hit the shelves and there are at least two more Friday Pitch discoveries waiting in the wings.

 WHAT ARE WE LOOKING FOR?

 Please take note:

 * We do not accept submissions of picture book texts, poetry or short stories.

 * Stories from authors who identify as diverse (eg. Indigenous, minority ethnic background, LGBTIQA, living with disability) are especially welcome.

 * Although we accept submissions from around the world, we must emphasise that A&U has a local focus and it's unlikely that we'd take on a project or author who did not have some sort of connection to Australia or New Zealand.

 Below are some general guidelines regarding age groups and word counts.